 Once embedded into your organisation’s data set, errors create a ripple effect.
 Data is mismatched in other systems resulting in spurious duplicates.
 Numbers are wrong leading to inaccurate reporting and poorly informed decision making.
 Errors can trigger subsequent processing issues – order fulfillment problems, invoices to the wrong customers (or not at all), etc.

 If you were to design an organisation’s data flows, data would captured at source and systematically carried through the organisation.
 Some attention should be paid to the source system to ensure that data captured is as accurate as possible.
 This will often be a combination of well designed UIs, field validation, field prompts and so on.
 Once data is inside the organisation, attention should be paid to ensure it is kept “clean”, matched to existing data on hand and delivered to the point where it needs to be used.

 Recursyv’s Seamless integration can be used to ensure that data is captured once and moved throughout the organisation as necessary.
-Additional validations and data augmentation can be included as part of syncing data from one system to another.
-Contact us to learn more.
+Additional validations and data augmentation can be included as part of syncing data from one system to another. be-in-touch to learn more.